amqp/rhea/README.md

   * connection_details - a function which is specified will be invoked to get the options to use (e.g. this can be used to alternate between a set of different host/port combinations)
+  * non_fatal_errors - an array of error conditions which if received on connection close from peer should not prevent reconnect (by default this only includes amqp:connection:forced)

 If the transport is TLS, the options may additionally specify a 'servername' property.
 This allows the SNI to be controlled separately